Devanie’s 25 Things

 21. We’re only having one kid, by choice.

 22. I think my son Alec is the cutest, sweetest, funniest child on earth.
 (Whose isn’t?)
-This week’s gem: “When I’m 12 years old I’ll have a big skeleton.”
+This week’s gem: “When I’m 12 years old I’ll have a big skeleton.” (update December 2016: Now he IS 12 and claims to remember this.)
+(Update December 2020: Now he is 16 and basically ancient.)

 23. I love my job and my life, but I will always miss being a journalist.
 I’m still a reporter at heart and check Poynter and other media news sites daily.
 I bristle when people make broad generalizations about “the media” or its supposed agenda.
 I can’t wrap my head around how people could perceive a conspiracy, or ill intent on the part of most reporters.
 Also, “citizen journalism” annoys me—not because I’m jealous, but because of inaccuracy and lack of accountability.